Ph.D., English, Rhetoric & Composition, Fall 2004-Fall 2008, Bowling Green State University, Bowling Green, OH

 Assisted college students, high school students, and grade school students with English-related school work to help them improve their reading, writing, and communication skills

-- “Structuration and Sustainability: Lessons from The Walking Dead.”
-Arkansas Philological Association conference, Arlington Hotel, Hot Springs, AR, October 19, 2012.
+- “Structuration and Sustainability: Lessons from The Walking Dead” with Dr. Bradley Wiggins.
+Arkansas Philological Association.
+Arlington Resort Hotel and Spa, Hot Springs, AR.
+Oct.
+2012.

 - “Nostalgic Learning and Play in a Multi-Function Writing Classroom.”
 Minnesota Colleges and Universities English and Writing conference.
-St. Paul College, MN, Apr.
+St. Paul College.
+St. Paul, MN, Apr.
 2010.

 - “Embroidery as Chinese Women’s Ways of Knowing and Writing” Feminism(s) and Rhetoric(s) conference, Michigan State University, MI, Oct.
 2009

-- “Another Tool for the Box: Equipping Writing Tutors with Rhetoric” International Writing Centers Association, Las Vegas, NV, Oct.
-2008
+- Poster Presentation with Jie Li.
+“Another Tool for the Box: Equipping Writing Tutors with Rhetoric” International Writing Centers Association Conference, Alexis Park Resort Hotel, Las Vegas, NV.
+Oct.
+30, 2008.

 - “Caesuras through the Centuries: How Examinations of Silence Can Blur the Line between Politics and Poetics” Battleground States: Intersections between Poetics and Politics conference, BGSU, OH, Mar.
 2007